duynguyen24501/tp/docs/UserGuide.md

 ### 3.4 Searching for bugs : `search`

-When there are a lot of bugs in the tracker, the search command is here to help to find out particular bugs you are looking for.
+When there are a lot of bugs in the tracker, the search command is here to help you to sort out relevant bugs you are searching for.

 Format: `search q/QUERYSTRING`

 - This command sorts out bugs based on your given query-string.
 The tracker returns all the bugs that has either name or description or tags containing this query-string as a substring.
+- The query-string is case-insensitive.
-- The query-string cannot be empty and case-insensitive.
+- The query-string cannot be empty.
 - If there are repetitive `q/` prefixes, the tracker only considers the last one.

 Examples: